RealRobotics/rpi-kb/eduroam/eduroam.md

 Most of the instructions were found in [this IT knowledge base article, method 2.](https://it.leeds.ac.uk/it?id=kb_article&sysparm_article=KB0012058)  I have copied them here to save looking them up and added extra notes.

+Tested with:

+* Raspberry Pi OS with desktop and recommended software (32 bit), Debian Bullseye, 4 April 2022.
-Tested on the latest Raspberry Pi OS (64 bit) based on the Debian Bullseye release (4 April 2022).
+* Raspberry Pi OS with desktop (64 bit), Debian Bullseye, 4 April 2022.

 ## Install NetworkManager

 1. You need to install network manager first.
-To do this, connect the Raspberry Pi to your phone Wi-Fi hot spot or tether to your phone using a USB cable and once connected run the following commands:
+To do this, connect the Raspberry Pi to your phone Wi-Fi hot spot or tether to your phone using a USB cable and, once connected, run the following commands:

     ```bash
     sudo apt update